zikichombo/website/content/projects.md

 Each project P is hosted at github.com/zikichombo/P.

-Each project makes use of github releases, semantic version tags, github issue tracking and pull requests.
+Each project makes use of github releases, semantic version tags, github issue tracking and pull requests, and go modules.

 The issue tracker is our best tool for keeping track of technical discussions so feel free to file an issue if only to discuss some technical aspect